MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

     asp-controller="Home"

-This makes the markup much nicer to read for everyone and removes that dependance on knowing how to use each helper.
+This makes the markup much nicer to read for everyone and removes that dependence on knowing how to use each helper.
 For example I would much rather read;

     <label class="myClass" asp-for="MyProperty"></label>